ratwolfzero/hopalong/README.md

 ![Example Attractor Image](./Examples/num=200000000_a=-2_b=-0.33_c=0.01.png)

+## Abstract

-The "Hopalong" attractor<top>*<top>, invented by Barry Martin of Aston University in Birmingham, England, was popularized by A.K.
+The "Hopalong"<top>*<top> attractor, authored by Barry Martin of Aston University in Birmingham, England, was popularized by A.K.
 Dewdney in the September 1986 issue of Scientific American.
-In Germany, it gained further recognition through a translation titled "Hüpfer" in Spektrum der Wissenschaft.
+In Germany, it gained further recognition through a translation titled "HÜPFER" in Spektrum der Wissenschaft.
 <sub>*Nicknamed by A.K.
 Dewdney.</sub>

 This Rust program computes and visualizes the “hopalong” attractor by iterating the following recursive functions: